 a live auction!

-On Saturday 17 March 2018, Artists in Eden Day celebrates more than 30 years in the park – it is Auckland’s longest running art event of its kind and a fabulous opportunity to enjoy some of the art talent which is such an integral part of the Mt Eden community.
+Artists in Eden is Auckland’s longest running art event of its kind and a fabulous opportunity to enjoy some of the art talent which is such an integral part of the Mt Eden community.
+Entry is free and the public is encouraged to chat to the artists as they work.

-A group of around forty artists will set up shop from 10am in the Essex Reserve to paint their personal rendition of the mountain which gives the village its name.
-The atmosphere will be a carnival one as always with live music from popular jazz ensemble Nairobi Trio, children's art activities, the opportunity to win a Stanley Palmer print in our annual raffle, a collectors' item collaborative sketch book and Eden Arts' very own commemorative book celebrating our 30 year anniversary in 2017.
+The weather on the day behaved itself perfectly as around forty artists set up shop in the Essex Reserve to paint their personal rendition of the mountain which gives the village its name.
+There was live music from popular jazz ensemble Nairobi Trio, children's art activities, the opportunity to win an artwork in our annual raffle, two very special collectors' item collaborative sketch books to bid for at auction, and the chance to purchase Eden Arts' very own commemorative 30 Year book written at the end of our anniversary year in 2017.